 The Role of Nature in Education and Learning

-Nature has long been recognized as an important teacher, providing opportunities for learning and growth in a variety of areas.
-Nature experiences can help to foster curiosity, creativity, and a love of learning and outdoor education programs are becoming increasingly popular because we finally recognize the value of hands-on experiences in natural environments.
+Nature has long been recognised as an important teacher, providing opportunities for learning and growth in a variety of areas.
+Nature experiences can help to foster curiosity, creativity, and a love of learning and outdoor education programs are becoming increasingly popular because we finally recognise the value of hands-on experiences in natural environments.
 Whether it's learning about the life cycle of plants, studying animal behaviour, or developing leadership and teamwork skills through outdoor challenges, nature has much to offer as a classroom and is our oldest and wisest teacher.

 How connecting with Nature Cultivates a Sense of Community and Social Connectedness